MarianoMoraes/Estructuras-de-control-2-Python/README.md

-# Tasca-M2-T02
-## Descripció

-Exercicis d'estructures de control amb Python.
+# Exercise of control structures with Python.

-- Exercici 1
+- Exercise 1
-L'exercici consisteix a crear un programa que et classifiqui una variable numèrica en funció de l’escala Suspès/Aprovat/Notable/Excel·lent.
+The exercise consists of creating a program that classifies a numeric variable according to the scale Suspès/Aprovat/Notable/Excel-lent.

-Recorda que Suspès < 5, Aprovat > 5 i < 7, Notable > 7 i < 9 i Excel·lent > 9.
+Remember that Suspès < 5, Aprovat > 5 and < 7, Notable > 7 and < 9 and Excel-lent > 9.

-- Exercici 2
+- Exercise 2

-Utilitzant el següent tutorial crea un programa que et pregunti dos números.
-T’ha de mostrar un missatge dient si el primer és més gran, el segon és més gran o són iguals.
+Using the following tutorial create a program that asks you for two numbers.
+It should display a message telling you if the first is larger, the second is larger or they are the same.

-- Exercici 3
+- Exercise 3

-Crea un programa que et pregunti el teu nom, i et demani un número.
-Si el número és 0, hauria de mostrar un missatge d’error.
-En cas contrari, hauria de mostrar el nom repetit tants cops com indiqui el número.
-Per exemple, “Joan Joan Joan”.
+Create a program that asks for your name, and asks for a number.
+If the number is 0, it should display an error message.
+Otherwise, it should display the name repeated as many times as the number indicates.
+For example, "Joan Joan Joan".

-- Exercici 4
+- Exercise 4
-Crea un programa que donada una llista qualsevol, et digui si és simètrica o no. Si ho és, que et digui quants elements té.

-- Exercici 5
-Crea un programa que donada una llista, et digui quants números coincideixen amb la seva posició.
-Per exemple [3,4,2,0,2,3,6] el 2 i el 6 coincideixen.
+Create a program that, given any list, will tell you if it is symmetric or not.
+If it is, it will tell you how many elements it has.

+- Exercise 5Create a program that, given a list, tells you how many numbers match its position.
+For example [3,4,2,0,2,2,3,6] the 2 and the 6 coincide.